MartinStokroos/evt-plugins/README.md

-The BSS Research Support OpenSesame Plugin Collection
+The BSS OpenSesame Plugin Collection
 =====================================================

-*An OpenSesame plugin collection for sending stimulus synchronization triggers and response collection through Event Exchanger (EVT-2) USB-devices.*
+*The OpenSesame plugin collection for sending stimulus synchronization triggers and response collection through Event Exchanger (EVT-2) USB-devices.*

 Copyright 2010-2024 Mark Span (<m.m.span@rug.nl>), M. Stokroos (<m.stokroos@rug.nl>)

 Contributions: This code is based on the work of Eise Hoekstra and Mark M. Span.
 The code is debugged and rewritten for OpenSesame 4 by Martin Stokroos.

 ## 1. About

 The BSS Research Support OpenSesame Plugin Collection for use with Event Exchanger (EVT-2) USB-devices.

 EVT-devices and the associated plugins are developed by the [Research Support](https://myuniversity.rug.nl/infonet/medewerkers/profiles/departments/11422) department from the faculty of Behavioural and Social Sciences from the University of Groningen.